 Can You wash and Reuse Disposable Gloves?
 (1:05)

 Every day, information about the COVID-19 pandemic fills the news.
 One of the most common issues you’ve probably heard being discussed is testing.
 Where can you get a test?
 Why aren’t more tests available?
 Will more testing mean the end of social distancing?
 But recently, a new concern popped up: the issue of false negative COVID-19 test results.
-This means people who are being tested for COVID-19 get results that say they don’t have the virus, but they actually do.
+This means people who are being tested for COVID-19 get results that say they don’t (or didn’t) have the virus, but they actually do (or did).